At-home clinical kit included

 Many healthcare careers in Delaware require a license, such as physician assistants and dental hygienists, but medical assistants do not have to be licensed.
 Medical assistants in Delaware must work under the supervision of a licensed physician, advanced practice provider, or registered nurse.

-Our tuition includes access to the online learning platform, instructor-led Zoom classes, clinical sessions, NHA certification exam prep, dedicated 1:1 coaching, and career services.
-You don't need to purchase any textbooks or extra materials to succeed at Stepful.
+Stepful's tuition is all-inclusive, there are no hidden costs or surprise fees.
+That includes access to the online learning platform, live instructor-led Zoom classes, clinical sessions, NHA CCMA certification exam prep, one-on-one coaching, career services, and an at-home Clinical Kit so you can practice hands-on skills wherever you are in Delaware.
+No textbooks or extra materials to buy.

 Medical assistants in Delaware commonly perform both clinical and administrative tasks.
 Delaware has specific language regarding what a medical assistant is allowed to do, including: performing tube feedings, assisting with bathing, performing EKGs, recording vital signs, emptying Foley catheter bags, and providing oral care.